Well this weekend certainly flew by!

 Happy to have that behind me, I checked the clock, it was 8 PM, and we hadn’t eaten dinner.
 Being the type that puts cooking for my family before anything else (HaHa!), and the fact that I still didn’t have an appetite, we settled for an apple, cheese, and crackers.

 Yesterday morning, I woke up feeling great and rather excited to try an easy run over to one of the local high schools to meet a bunch of my MRTT friends who were running in the Loudoun Half Marathon.
-I’d hoped to get there at least 15 minutes before the race started so I could be their official photographer, but one of my systems was started acting up again and thought otherwise.
+I’d hoped to get there at least 15 minutes before the race started so I could be their official photographer, but one of my systems had started acting up again and I thought otherwise.
 I’ll let you guess which one…

 Several of my friends were running their very first half marathon and I wanted to be there to share in their excitement and wish them luck in person.
 I got to the exit of the high school parking lot just as the National Anthem was playing, so with my right hand over my heart, I stayed put until the Star-Spangled Banner ended and the race started.